Rolling Stone: 1967–1979: Founding and early history

-The magazine's long-running slogan, "All the news that fits", was provided by early contributor, manager, and sometime editor Susan Lydon.
-She lifted it from an April Fools issue of the Columbia Daily Spectator which posted "All the news that fits we print", a parody of The New York Times slogan, "All The News That's Fit To Print".
-The first appearance of the rubric was in 1969.
+The magazine's long-running slogan, "All the news that fits", which first appeared in 1969, was provided by early contributor, manager, and sometime editor Susan Lydon.
+She lifted it from an April Fools' Day issue of the Columbia Daily Spectator that boasted "All the news that fits we print", which itself was a parody of The New York Times famous slogan, "All The News That's Fit To Print".

 In the 1970s, Rolling Stone began to make a mark with its political coverage, with the likes of gonzo journalist Hunter S. Thompson writing for the magazine's political section.
 Thompson first published his most famous work, Fear and Loathing in Las Vegas (1971), within the pages of Rolling Stone, where he remained a contributing editor until his death in 2005.
 In the 1970s, the magazine also helped launch the careers of many prominent authors, including Cameron Crowe, Lester Bangs, Joe Klein, Joe Eszterhas, Ben Fong-Torres, Patti Smith and P. J. O'Rourke.

-It was at this point that the magazine ran some of its most famous stories.
-The January 21, 1970, issue covered the Altamont Free Concert and the killing of Meredith Hunter, which won a Specialized Journalism award at the National Magazine Awards in 1971.
-Later in 1970, Rolling Stone published a 30,000-word feature on Charles Manson by David Dalton and David Felton, including their interview of Manson when he was in the L.A.
-County Jail awaiting trial, which won Rolling Stone its first National Magazine Award.
+Some of Rolling Stone's most famous stories were published during this period.
+The January 21, 1970 cover story about the Altamont Free Concert and the killing of Meredith Hunter received a Specialized Journalism award at the National Magazine Awards in 1971.
+Later that year, Rolling Stone published a 30,000-word feature on Charles Manson by David Dalton and David Felton, including their interview of Manson when he was in the L.A.
+County Jail awaiting trial, which won the magazine its first National Magazine Award.
 Four years later, they also covered the Patty Hearst abduction odyssey.
-One interviewer, speaking for many of his peers, said that he bought his first copy of the magazine upon initial arrival on his college campus, describing it as a "rite of passage".

 In 1972, Wenner assigned Tom Wolfe to cover the launch of NASA's last Moon mission, Apollo 17.
 He published a four-part series in 1973 titled "Post-Orbital Remorse", about the depression that some astronauts experienced after having been in space.
 After the series, Wolfe began researching the whole of the space program, in what became a seven-year project from which he took time to write The Painted Word (1975), a book on art, and to complete Mauve Gloves & Madmen, Clutter & Vine (1976), a collection of shorter pieces and eventually The Right Stuff (1979).